yogeshagr/golang/gopl/gopl.md

 f.Stat()
 f.Close()
 ```
-You may be tempted to avoid declaring f and err in the outer block by moving the
+You may be tempted to avoid declaring "f" and "err" in the outer block by moving
-calls to Stat and Close inside an else block:
+the calls to Stat and Close inside an else block:
 ```
 if f, err := os.Open(fname); err != nil {
   return err